pradosh-dash/pradosh-dash.github.io/_pages/about.md

 <div class="about-container">

     <div class="about-intro">
 I hold a Ph.D. in Mechanical Engineering from the Georgia Institute of Technology and recently worked as a Research Scientist Intern at Meta Reality Labs Research.
-With over a decade of experience across academia and industry, I specialize in ultrasound system development—spanning multi-elemenat phased array design, beamforming optimization, GPU-accelerated wave propagation simulation, and real-time signal processing.
+With over a decade of experience across academia and industry, I specialize in ultrasound system development—spanning multi-element phased array design, beamforming optimization, GPU-accelerated wave propagation simulation, and real-time signal processing.
 My work bridges nonlinear acoustics in heterogeneous media with practical applications in wearable sensing and medical ultrasound therapy, combining rigorous computational modeling with hands-on hardware prototyping.
     </div>

     <div class="about-section">